islamMendjel/Basically-a-Calculator/README.md

 # Basically-a-Calculator
-A basic and simple calculator flet python app (Just a Test)
+A basic and simple calculator flet python (Just a Test)